JeremyQO/GUI-Experiment/README.md

 * Split single .ui file into multiple .ui files, one for each experiment or 'tab'
 * Make sure the various objects all have acccess to the same pcg() object
-* Code related to QUA and the OPX should be reorganized, object names should be made more general (for example, main OPX object shouldn't be named pgc()...)
+* Code related to QUA and the OPX could be reorganized.
+Object names could be more general (for example, main OPX object shouldn't be named pgc()...)